SSalario

 Local Taxes in Alabama

-Some cities and counties levy occupational taxes up to 2%.
+Some cities and counties levy occupational or license taxes on wages; check the local revenue office for the exact rule.
 Local taxes are not included in the calculator above and would further reduce your take-home pay.

 State Tax Rate